 It seems simple, but having properly functioning brakes helps ensure that your vehicle performs optimally.
 Brakes are a crucial part of safely operating a vehicle.
 When your brakes are working their best, it can make all the difference in an emergency braking situation.
-The brakes and brake system in your vehicle is composed of various parts that work together harmoniously.
-When one or more of these parts becomes worn or inefficient, your ability to stop your vehicle becomes compromised.
+The brakes and brake system in your vehicle are composed of various parts that work together harmoniously.
+When one or more of these parts becomes worn out or inefficient, your ability to stop your vehicle becomes compromised.

 In addition to your brake pads, there are other components of your brake system that you may not be as familiar with, such as: brake lines, master cylinder, proportioning valve, wear indicator, calipers, ABS module, and rotors.
 When all of these parts work together properly, you get the best vehicular performance.

 There are many warning signs that could mean there are possible issues with any component of your brake system.
 Look for any of these signs when you apply your brakes: